LesRevenants/SLEW/lib/mysql-connector-java-5.1.46/README.txt

 234

- If distribution of object code is made by offering access to copy
+ If distribution of x code is made by offering access to copy

 235